ethereum/EIPs/sips/sip-93.md

 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-From the feedback acquired in SIP-90 discussions, alternate designs included increasing the quadratic to cubic, time-weighting the debt, calculating escrow balances amongst other ideas.
+From the feedback acquired in SIP-90 discussions, alternate designs included increasing the quadratic weighting to cubic, considering time when weighing the debt, calculating escrowed balances and other similiar ideas.

-Although many of these solutions are valid in reducing the impact of large SNX holders they all seemed to miss the target in presenting a solution that provided the benefits of ipfs voting whilst still maintaining the status quo of the preexisting governance structure.
+Although many of these solutions are valid in reducing the impact of large SNX holders, their outcomes are too different from the status quo of the preexisting governance structure.

 The current use of the Spartan Council is more in line with the future goal of delegated voting within the Synthetix system and this SIP aims to slowly iterate towards it.